 For situational research, get out there and observe how users actually go about their daily tasks.
 If you’re designing for doctors, go to their workplaces, and see what technology they deal with or the environmental challenges they face.
 If you’re designing for parents, observe what it’s like to look after children and attempt to use technology.

-It’s not uncommon for research or testing to be conducted late into the project life cycle, like just before or after launch.
-This can stem from websites needing to be released as soon as possible to start bringing in revenue or because of budget restraints.
+It’s not uncommon for research or testing to be conducted late into the project life cycle, either just before or even after.
+This can stem from websites needing to be released and generating revenue as soon as possible due to budget constraints.

 The problem is inclusive research and design can be incredibly intricate depending on who you are building for.
 Depending on your team’s level of knowledge about user backgrounds, it can elongate the time it takes to build inclusive solutions.
 Understanding an entirely new market, for example, is tricky and takes time.
 Even if your company has a similar product or service in one country does not mean it will translate well for others.